tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/prework/mac_installations.md

 If you want to see all of your installed applications, just click on "Applications" on the left.
 You can also see them by clicking on the Launchpad icon down in your dock (it looks like a rocket taking off).

 Maybe you want to add it to your dock at the bottom of the screen.
-The dock is this guy:
+The dock is this thing:

 ![Dock](dock.png)